How to create your UX portfolio

 Some plugins we think are essential to having a great website.
 The most important of which is to have a premium WordPress theme for your portfolio.

 By investing a few dollars you will save yourself hundreds of hours of work.
 Take a look at a few of our top choices.

 To build a portfolio quickly and efficiently you’re going to need a page builder plugin.

 Elementor is your go-to choice.
 According to Elementor, they are the number one WordPress page builder in the world.
 I’ve been using Elementor for some time now and it has been a dream.
 By using this page builder you’re able to create post templates and save global elements (like headers, footers, and call-to-actions) that you can reuse everywhere on your website.

 By doing so, you can create a default way of building your portfolio cases.
 The only thing you have to do is set it up once.
 After that, you can create portfolio case studies in minutes.

 After you’ve got Elementor it is time to get your WordPress theme.
 There are a few great marketplaces for themes like ThemeForest, for example.
 You can get some great portfolio themes for a few dollars.
 For this website, we’re using Astra in combination with Elementor.
 Astra is a very broad theme that allows you to customize your website any way you want it.
 It is a more time-consuming way of creating your portfolio but by doing so you can customise your website to your personal needs.

 Get your UX portfolio reviewed

-I can imagine that this has been quite a bit of information on portfolios.
+We can imagine that this has been quite a bit of information on portfolios.
 After working for some time on your portfolio you can develop tunnel vision.
-That’s what happens to me when I work on something for a long time.
+That’s what happens to us when we work on something for a long time.
 Having a fresh set of eyes take a look at your portfolio project can help you improve your portfolio even more.